crf1989/MeanField/README.md

 # MeanField

-Mean Field code for EuTiO3
+Mean Field code for magnetization of EuTiO3